 In Hallstatt, you can gaze upon some of the oldest salt mines in the world.
 Hallstatt’s salt mines date back more than 7,000 years, and today visitors to the area can learn all about Bronze Age mining.

-Hallstatt’s salt mines are also home to the oldest staircase in Europe.
+Hallstatt’s salt mine is also home to the oldest staircase in Europe.
 Discovered in 2002, the staircase has been the subject of scientific research for many years.

-Adventure seekers can book an extended expedition of the salt mines, venturing to areas that others don’t normally get to see.
+Adventure seekers can book an extended expedition of a salt mine, venturing to areas that others don’t normally get to see.

-Pro Tip: There’s also a Giant Ice Cave nearby, but you have to take the bus to Dachstein Visitor Center, ride up Stone Mountain (Dachstein) on the cable car gondola, and hike for 20 minutes to get to it.
-Do note that the ice caves are closed in winter (November through May), but the mountaintop views are fantastic all year long.
+Pro Tip: There’s a Giant Ice Cave nearby, but you have to take the bus to Dachstein Visitor Center, ride up Stone Mountain (Dachstein) on the cable car gondola, and hike for 20 minutes to get to the ice cave.
+Do note that the ice caves are closed in winter (November through May), but the mountaintop views from the ice caves entrances are fantastic all year long.

 5. Great In Every Season